 Hand embroidery on cotton, traditional suzani style, made by Tajik artisans at Armughon Handicrafts

 This hand-embroidered wall decoration has been handmade with love by using local nature friendly materials and methods.
 It is a perfect gift for a loved one as it carries many special wishes.
 Every detail in this wall decoration has been carefully chosen and carries a historic meaning and a good wish.
 The tajik word for a wall decoration is suzani, that comes from the word suzan, which means needle.
 Hanging embroideries on walls has a long history in Tajik art, especially in the Sughd region.
-The bush is a symbol in Tajik culture for long life.
+The pomegranate is the traditional symbol in Tajik culture for fertility.

-The embroidery on this item was handcrafted by unemployed Panjakenti women living in the mountainous areas.
-This panno (small wall hanging) is part of ZDTA’s (Zarafshan Toursim Development Association) handicraft project, which aims to both conserve, nurture and develop local art traditions and also improve the life quality of women living in Panjakenti rural areas by involving them in the local economy.
+The patchwork and embroiderings on this item have been made by unemployed Panjakenti women living in the mountainous areas.
+This panno is part of ZDTA’s (Zarafshan Toursim Development Association) handicraft project, which aims to both conserve, nurture and develop local art traditions and also improve the life quality of women living in Panjakenti rural areas by involving them in the local economy.